Tips Bulletin

 The sweet potato is a dicotyledonous plant hailing from the Convolvulaceae family, which includes bindweed and is the same as the morning glory family.
 There are several types of sweet potatoes or Ipomoea batatas.
 Its tuberous roots are large, starchy, sweet-tasting, and used as one of the root vegetables; chefs also use greens from the young branches and leaves for cooking.

 The most common types of sweet potatoes found in grocery stores have deep orange flesh and copper skin, though other sweet potato varieties have different colors.
 Even at grocery stores, many mistake sweet potatoes for yams.
 Is a yam the same as a sweet potato?
 No, they are not the same.
-In fact, true yams, which are huge drier tubers from Africa and Asia.
+In fact, true varieties of yams are huge dry tubers from Africa and Asia.
 True yams usually have dark brown skin and white flesh.

 Sweet potatoes are a low-maintenance crop that’s easy for most growers as long as you have plenty of sunlight and warm soil; they are a tropical plant, after all.
 Sweet potatoes are resistant to drought and heat and susceptible to few pests and illnesses.